-De Witte Dame is the current name for the former station building that opened in 1871 and served until 1977.
+De Witte Dame is the current name for the former station building, which was opened in 1871 and served until 1977.
 There was room for the station service on the ground floor.
-Three service residences were built on the top floor: for the station master, for the station keeper and for the bridge keeper.
-The building was completely renovated in 2015 and now houses a Bed&Breakfast with a restaurant.
-The footpath leads to Fort Abcoude over the De Witte Dame site.
+Three service residences were realized on the top floor: for the station master, for the station keeper and for the bridge keeper.
+The building was completely renovated in 2015 and nowadays it houses a Bed & Breakfast with a restaurant.
+The walking path to Fort Abcoude runs across the grounds of De Witte Dame.

 Address: Stationsplein 3, Abcoude Internet: www.hoteldewittedame.nl